TT: Sharath takes a game off great Ma Long before bowing out | Sports-Games

 Indian paddler Sharath Kamal took a game off the legendary Ma Long, the reigning Olympic and world champion, before making a third-round exit from the table tennis competition at the Tokyo Games here on Tuesday.

+The Chinese great acknowledged that Sharath made it tough for him. ''It was a tough match.
+Of course at the Olympics, every match, no matter the opponent, no matter the country, it's always tough,'' Ma Long said after the match. ''I did prepare for difficulties.
+The third game was crucial.
+After gutting it out the last two games were better,'' he added.

-With the defeat, India's challenge has ended in table tennis at the Games.
-Manika Batra, Sutirtha Mukherjee, and G Stahiyan have all exited the singles competition.
+With Sharath's defeat, India's challenge has ended in table tennis at the Games.
+Manika Batra, Sutirtha Mukherjee, and G Sathiyan have all exited the singles competition.

 After losing a close first game, Sharath took a 7-3 lead in the second with some perfectly placed forehands, and he was also helped by some errors by Long.